 Practical nurses perform bedside nursing skills, interact with patients and their families, administer medications, function as team members and charge nurses.
 Practical nurses are employed in hospitals, long-term care facilities, clinics, outpatient centers, and in home health care.
 NWTI’s Practical Nursing Program graduates are in high demand in the NWA community.

-NTI's PN graduates may also qualify to enroll in the Associate Degree Nursing program at NWACC or the Bachelor's Degree of Nursing program at U of A.
+NWTI's PN graduates may also qualify to enroll in the Associate Degree Nursing program at NWACC or the Bachelor's Degree of Nursing program at the U of A.

 State Licensure Exam

 Upon successful completion of the Practical Nursing program, the student is eligible to graduate from NWTI and apply for licensure with the Arkansas State Board of Nursing.

 Completion of the Practical Nursing program does not guarantee eligibility for licensure by the State of Arkansas.
 Persons convicted of certain crimes may not be eligible to write the NCLEX-PN according to Act 1208 of 1999.

 File Completion Requirements

 Submit Accuplacer test scores (can be taken in our Testing Center)